jing-s-zhong/Automated-Data-Aggregation-1-Data-Aggregator/README.md

 ```

 ## III.
-Setup the solution for data aggregtion
+Setup the solution for data processing

 ### Create or select a target table to accept the summary data

 ### Configure the target table in the solution

 ### Configure the source data which will be aggregated

 ### Make a manual test processing

 ### Make an automation full processing

 ### Setup snow tasks for schedule automation